1

 help the tenants find a new rental house California

 If the situation calls for it, you may have to help your tenant find a new rental house.
-You can help them find local online listings or contact someone you know that has an available property in California.
-If you have other rental properties in another California neighborhood, you may offer them to move there, too.
+You can help them find local online listings or contact someone you know that has an available property.
+If you have other rental properties in another neighborhood, you may offer them to move there, too.

 Communicate to the Tenant After the Sale